Skip to content

 7.5.

-Supplier will be liable for the acts or omissions of any Subprocessor in relation to Customer Personal Data as if they were the acts or omissions of Supplier.
+Supplier will be responsible and liable for the acts or omissions of any Subprocessor according to the provisions of applicable Data Protection Laws.

 8. SECURITY